Abuse/Molestation Risk Management Program

 Criminal Background Checks

 Criminal background checks should be run with a third-party vendor on all paid and volunteer staff with access to youth.
+At a minimum, the criminal background check should pull records from all 50 states to include the National Criminal Database and the National Sex Offender registry.
 Any background check that indicates that a potential staff member is unfit to work with youth should result in disqualification of such staff member.
 Prior to running background checks, the following steps* should be taken:

-• All prospective staff to complete written application to include question about whether the applicant has ever been convicted of a crime involving physical violence/sex offenses, and a consent provision to run a background check.
+• All prospective staff should complete a written application to include a question about whether the applicant has ever had any prior criminal convictions or is pending any current investigations and a consent provision to run a background check.

 • Identify a vulnerable child whose needs are not being met such as lack of attention by parents, lack of spending money, etc.